ArminJo/JK-BMSToPylontechCAN/README.md

 - Switch off LCD backlight after timeout (can be disabled).
 - Beep on alarm and connection timeouts with selectable timeout.
 - Serial.print() function is still available for monitoring and debugging.
+- SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.
+Clear data on long press.

+**If the Aduino IDE complains about more than 100% of program storage space, burn the Uno Bootloader on your Nano, if not already done, and select the Uno as board.
+The Arduino Nano board definition has a [wrong "upload.maximum_size" value](https://github.com/arduino/ArduinoCore-avr/pull/546).**

 **On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**

-**The MCP2515 / TJA1050 kit for Arduino must be supplied by an extra 5 V regulator, because the Arduino-Nano internal regulator cannot provide more than 100 mA and got defect on my site after a few days.**
+**The MCP2515 / TJA1050 kit for Arduino may be supplied by an extra 5 V regulator.
+My Arduino-Nano internal regulator cannot provide more than 100 mA and got defect on my site after a few days.**

 **By default, the program sends a request to force charge the battery if SOC is below 5 %.
 This can be adapted by changing the line `#define SOC_THRESHOLD_FOR_FORCE_CHARGE_REQUEST_I 5`.**